nemesissoft/Nemesis.TextParsers/Specification.md

 ## Serialization format
 General rules
 1. Default value can always be enforced using '∅' character.
-Where it's not relevant - whitespaces are trimmed upon parsing,
+Where it's not relevant - whitespace are trimmed upon parsing,
-2. Escaping sequences are supported – each parser/formatter might use different set of escaping sequences and it escapes/unescapes only characters of its interest.
+2. Escaping sequences are supported – each parser/formatter might use different set of escaping sequences and it escapes/unescape only characters of its interest.
 As a rule of thumb, special characters are escaped with backslash ('\\') and backslash itself is escaped with double backslash.
 3. recognized types can be arbitrarily embedded/mixed i.e. it's possible to parse/format ```SortedDictionary<char?, IList<float[][]>>``` with no hiccups

 ###	Simple types